Post job

 A catering assistant is responsible for supporting catering operations, especially on outdoor gatherings and social events.
 Catering assistants prepare the buffet area and ensure the adequacy of foods and beverages, and provide the best customer service for the guests' satisfaction.
 Catering assistants must have excellent communication skills, responding to the guests' inquiries and concerns about the dish, and resolving immediate complaints.
 They maintain the cleanliness of the buffet station, strictly adhering to the sanitary standards and hygienic regulations.

 These skill sets are where the common ground ends though.
-A deli worker responsibility is more likely to require skills like "premier customer service," "deli meats," "safety standards," and "slicers."
-Whereas a catering assistant requires skills like "patients," "food delivery," "beverage service," and "banquet event orders."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a deli worker are more likely to require skills like "premier customer service," "deli meats," "safety standards," and "slicers."
+On the other hand, a job as a catering assistant requires skills like "patients," "food delivery," "beverage service," and "banquet event orders."
+As you can see, what employees do in each career varies considerably.

 A kitchen assistant is responsible for assisting chefs, cooks, or managers.
 Most of the duties are given by supervising officers, and it will revolve around preparing ingredients, cutting or washing meat and vegetables, and performing basic cooking tasks such as boiling and frying.
 A kitchen assistant is also responsible for maintaining the cleanliness of the kitchen, washing used materials, sanitizing utensils, organizing food inventory.
 Other tasks include unloading deliveries of food supplies and sorting the ingredients accordingly.

-But both careers also use different skills, according to real deli worker resumes.
-While deli worker responsibilities can utilize skills like "premier customer service," "deli meats," "hot food," and "lunch meat," some kitchen assistants use skills like "wine," "pos," "ladders," and "culinary."
+Each career also uses different skills, according to real deli worker resumes.
+While deli worker responsibilities can utilize skills like "premier customer service," "deli meats," "hot food," and "lunch meat," kitchen assistants use skills like "wine," "pos," "ladders," and "culinary."

 The kitchen staff consists of preparation workers who execute several routine tasks as directed by chefs, food service managers, and cooks.
 These works should have the ability to follow cooking instructions and deliver well-prepared meals.
 Their responsibilities include the cleanup of dishes, cooking equipment, and the working stations.
 They also take charge of food safety regulations, storing and sorting of ingredients, and preparing foodstuff.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from deli worker resumes include skills like "premier customer service," "food safety," "deli meats," and "lunch meat," whereas a kitchen staff might be skilled in "food handling," "cleanliness," "sanitation standards," and "quality food. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from deli worker resumes include skills like "premier customer service," "food safety," "deli meats," and "lunch meat," whereas a kitchen staff is more likely to list skills in "food handling," "cleanliness," "sanitation standards," and "quality food. "

-Kitchen staff typically study at similar levels compared with deli workers.
+Kitchen staff earn the highest salary when working in the education industry, where they receive an average salary of $30,914.
+Comparatively, deli workers have the highest earning potential in the energy industry, with an average salary of $29,969.Most kitchen staff achieve a similar degree level compared to deli workers.
 For example, they're 0.0% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.

 A food service assistant helps in food and beverage preparation and serving customers.
 Foodservice assistants make sure that great customer service is provided to clients.
 Their duties include answering phone calls for inquiries, providing information, selling products, and solving problems.
 They may function as cashiers in restaurants or any other food service institution.
 Upon receiving customer complaints, they escalate them to top management.
 This job requires people skills, communication skills, and food service knowledge.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between deli workers and food service assistants, there are some differences that are important to note.
 For one, a deli worker might have more use for skills like "premier customer service," "deli meats," "lunch meat," and "measure ingredients."
-Meanwhile, some food service assistants might include skills like "patients," "food handling," "basic math," and "cleanliness" on their resume.
+Meanwhile, some responsibilities of food service assistants require skills like "patients," "food handling," "basic math," and "cleanliness. "